|Board of Directors | Executive Officers | Committee Composition | Governance Guidelines | Global Standards of Business Conduct|

 18. Committee Agendas

-Committee members, together with appropriate members of management, shall determine Committee agendas.
-The Committee members will also determine the length and frequency of Committee meetings consistent with any applicable requirements set forth in the Committee charter, statute, the Company's By-laws or certificate of incorporation.
+Committee members, together with appropriate members of management and in consultation with the Lead Director, shall determine Committee agendas.
+The Committee members will also determine the length and frequency of Committee meetings consistent with any applicable requirements set forth in the Committee charter, statute, the Company’s By-laws or certificate of incorporation.

 19. Committee Materials